cout970/kotlin-interpreter-rs/README.md

 # kotlin-interpreter-rs
 Small Kotlin interpreter made in Rust

+### Current state of the project:
+The project is inactive for now, maybe in the future a will make another attempt.
+The main reason I stoped was because Kotlin has too many features and I don't know how to implement some of those.
+I been working on my other [intepreter](https://github.com/cout970/Elm-interpreter) and I learned a lot but not enough to solve all problems.

 ### Why?
 Why a new interpreter if there is already a kotlin compiler and a kotlin REPL?
 - The current version of the Kotlin REPL compiles the source code to JVM bytecode, so it takes a